 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not add anything to the TPN mixture unless your doctor or other health caregiver has told you to.
+- Do not add anything to the solution unless your doctor or other health caregiver has told you to.

 Warnings While Using This Medicine